sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/event-triggers/available/native-change-account-created.md

 - `identity` The identity correlated to this account.
 - `singleValueAttributeChanges` Contains a list of account attributes that have changed.
 During an account created event, all aggregated account attributes will be listed, and their `oldValue` will be null.
+  - it will include ALL account attributes if the config is `"allNonEntitlementAttributes": true`
+  - it will include the enumerated list of attributes contained in `"selectedNonEntitlementAttributes": []`
 - `entitlementChanges` Contains a list of entitlements that have been aggregated with the account.  the `removed` list will always be empty for an account created event.
 - `eventType` Will always be `ACCOUNT_CREATED` for account created events.
 - `source` The source where this account originated from.